Alexandru101/plain-ecommerce-demo/Readme.md

 <u>**if you wish to view older css files check**</u> -> "Client -> src -> components -> home -> home.css or home.tsx".

-Note. all text within "readme.md" and code within project was written by me, any use of "AI" was used to validate code and give me information on things that I was stuck following this learning format -> build first independently then validate with "AI" if I was stuck or learning a new topic I would use "AI" to get information and check youtube + documents.
+Note. all text within "readme.md" and code within project was written by me, any use of "AI" was used to validate code and give me feedback on things that I was stuck following this learning format -> build first independently then validate with "AI" if I was stuck or learning a new topic I would use "AI" to get information and check youtube + documents.
 Once "AI" would validate my code I would read and understand where I would go wrong then apply changes to fix code, bugs or help me with debugging but when debugging I generally try to avoid "AI" and find where I would go wrong.